Vishwa-Patel-2405/The-Sparks-Foundation-Tasks/README.md

 Try to open that notebook that you want using nbviewer online, you don't need to install it.

+This is for the demo purpose, I have given the solution for one of my tasks :

  - Open "https://nbviewer.jupyter.org/"
  - Paste the link to your notebook, (e.g. "https://github.com/Vishwa-Patel-2405/The-Sparks-Foundation-Tasks/blob/main/Other%20Domain%20Tasks/Task-1_Optical_Character_Recognition.ipynb") there and then you get "https://nbviewer.jupyter.org/github/Vishwa-Patel-2405/The-Sparks-Foundation-Tasks/blob/main/Other%20Domain%20Tasks/Task-1_Optical_Character_Recognition.ipynb"